MilkyWayJoe/Ember-Contact-Management-WebAPI/README.md

 ##Why?##

 This is a sample project.
-Its intent is to explore some common scenarios of a web application.
-This is a pure HTML/CSS/JavaScript front-end, connecting to a .NET Web API backend.
+Its intent is to explore some common scenarios of a web application with a .NET Web API backend.
+This is based on [Ember-Contact-Management-ConceptUI](https://github.com/MilkyWayJoe/Ember-Contact-Management-ConceptUI).

 ##WIP##